secureCodeBox/secureCodeBox/README.md

 ## Purpose of this Project

 The typical way to ensure application security is to hire a security specialist (aka penetration tester) at some point in your project to check the application for security bugs and vulnerabilities.
-Usually, this happens very late in the project and has various drawbacks:
+Usually, this check is done at a later stage of the project and has two major drawbacks:

 1. Nowadays, a lot of projects do continuous delivery, which means the developers deploy new versions multiple times each day.
 The penetration tester is only able to check a single snapshot, but some further commits could introduce new security issues.
-To ensure ongoing application security, the penetration tester should also repeatedly test the application.
-Unfortunately, such approach is rarely financially feasible.
+To ensure ongoing application security, the penetration tester should also continuously test the application.
+Unfortunately, such an approach is rarely financially feasible.
-2. In the typically time boxed analysis, the penetration tester may be engaged in finding trivial security issues (low-hanging fruits) and therefore will never reach the serious, non-obvious ones.
+2. Due to a typically time boxed analysis, the penetration tester has to focus on trivial security issues (low-hangig fruits) and therefore will not address the serious, non-obvious ones.

 With the _secureCodeBox_ we provide a toolchain for continuous scanning of applications to find the low-hanging fruit issues early in the development process and free the resources of the penetration tester to concentrate on the major security issues.